ganpare/quillman-j-moshi-modal/README.md

 pip install -r requirements/requirements-dev.txt
 ```

-With dependencies installed, run the terminal client with:
+Once dependencies are installed, run the terminal client with:
 ```shell
 python tests/moshi_client.py
 ```

-And begin speaking!
-Be sure to have your microphone and speakers enabled.
+Make sure your microphone and speakers are enabled, and start talking!

-### Developing the http server and frontend
+### HTTP Server and Frontend Development

-The http server at `src/app.py` is a second [FastAPI](https://fastapi.tiangolo.com/) app, for serving the frontend as static files.
+The HTTP server in `src/app.py` is a second [FastAPI](https://fastapi.tiangolo.com/) application that serves the frontend as static files.

-A [development server]((https://modal.com/docs/guide/webhooks#developing-with-modal-serve)) can be run with:
+You can start the [development server](https://modal.com/docs/guide/webhooks#developing-with-modal-serve) with:

 ```shell
 modal serve src.app
 ```

-Since `src/app.py` imports the `src/moshi.py` module, this also starts the Moshi websocket server.
+Since `src/app.py` imports the `src/moshi.py` module, this also starts the Moshi WebSocket server.

-In the terminal output, you'll find a URL that you can visit to use your app.
+The terminal output will show the URL to access the application.
-While the `modal serve` process is running, changes to any of the project files will be automatically applied. `Ctrl+C` will stop the app.
+While the `modal serve` process is running, changes to project files are automatically applied.
+Use `Ctrl+C` to stop the app.

-Note that for frontend changes, the browser cache may need to be cleared.
+For frontend changes, you may need to clear your browser cache.

 ### Deploying to Modal

-Once you're happy with your changes, [deploy](https://modal.com/docs/guide/managing-deployments#creating-deployments) your app:
+Once you're satisfied with changes, [deploy](https://modal.com/docs/guide/managing-deployments#creating-deployments) the application:

 ```shell
 modal deploy src.app
 ```

-This will deploy both the frontend server and the Moshi websocket server.
+This deploys both the frontend server and the Moshi WebSocket server.

-Note that leaving the app deployed on Modal doesn't cost you anything!
-Modal apps are serverless and scale to 0 when not in use.
+Note that keeping your deployed application in Modal incurs no costs!
+Modal applications are serverless and scale to zero when not in use.